 Ben Franklin may have lived more than two centuries ago.
 But as evidenced by his words of wisdom, they continue to resonate into the present.

-Just remember, as the elder sage noted in his autobiography, “Never confuse motion with action.”
+Remember the elder sage noted in his autobiography: “Never confuse motion with action.”

 Ready to learn more about 3rd party on-site property managers?